Best 5 days in Oahu itinerary: Covers whole island!

 Dole Plantation

-First stop in our beautiful day trip to the North Shore Oahu is the Dole Plantation for all things pineapple? !
+The first stop in our beautiful day trip to the North Shore Oahu is the Dole Plantation for all things pineapple!
 Pineapple is usually the first fruit that comes to mind when we think of Hawaii!
+My kids were very excited to see the pineapple farm and to try the Dole Whip!

 The plantation is a working farm and grows several tropical fruits and flowers.
 There is a train ride called the Pineapple Express that will take you on a tour of the property.

-They also have a Pineapple Garden Maze which is one of the World’s largest mazes.
+They also have a Pineapple Garden Maze, one of the World’s largest mazes.
 You can take self-guided tours of the many gardens here.
-Tickets for the train ride, maze and garden tours can be bought on the property.
+Tickets for the train ride, maze, and garden tours can be bought on the property.

-Dole Plantation is around 40 minutes drive from Waikiki and a fun family friendly stop to spend a couple of hours.
+Dole Plantation is around a 40-minute drive from Waikiki and a fun, family-friendly stop to spend a couple of hours.

 Waimea Valley and Waimea Falls

-The walk to Waimea Falls is around 3/4 mile one way through a paved path exploring various cultural and historic sites.
-It’s a beautiful walk with a huge variety of tropical plants and flowers to explore, and amazing views of the Waimea Valley.
+The Waimea Falls hike is around 3/4 mile one way through a paved path exploring various cultural and historic sites.
+It’s more like a gentle stroll with a huge variety of tropical plants and flowers to explore and amazing views of the Waimea Valley.

 There is an entrance fee of around $25 per person to visit the Waimea Valley Botanical Gardens and Waimea Waterfalls.
 Life jackets are provided for free near the waterfall.
 They have a snack bar with hot food and drinks.

-Waimea Valley is a beautiful well maintained place and a must visit on your day trip to North Shore Oahu.
+Waimea Valley is a beautiful well well-maintained place and a must-visit on your day trip to North Shore Oahu.

 Waimea Bay Beach

-Right outside the Waimea Valley is the Waimea Bay Beach which is a great sport for swimming and surfing.
-The beach here is excellent with soft sand.
-There is a parking lot but it gets filled up quickly.
+Right outside the Waimea Valley is the Waimea Bay Beach which is a great spot for swimming and surfing.
+The beach here is excellent, with soft sand.
+There is a parking lot, but it gets filled up quickly.
 There are restrooms here.

 Sharks Cove

-Sharks Cove is a rocky but shallow snorkeling spot which is perfect for families.
+Sharks Cove is a rocky but shallow snorkeling spot that is perfect for families.
 The water in the tide pools here is quite shallow and you can just stand still and observe fish.
-The rocks can be very sharp so definitely bring water shoes to protect your feet.
+The rocks can be very sharp, so definitely bring water shoes to protect your feet.

 Sunset Beach

-There is a great stretch of beach next to Sharks Cove called Sunset beach.
-Great place to take a break and have some beach time in your day.
+There is a great stretch of beach next to Sharks Cove called Sunset Beach.
+It’s a great place to take a break and have some beach time in your day.

 Turtle Bay and Turtle Beach

-Turtle Beach is at the northernmost region of Oahu and next to Turtle Bay Resort.
-This is a shallow beach great for snorkeling and watching Hawaiian green turtles?.
+Turtle Beach is in the northernmost region of Oahu and next to Turtle Bay Resort.
+This is a shallow beach great for snorkeling and watching Hawaiian green turtles.

 Where to stay in Oahu